-STEPHEN F. AUSTIN STATE HISTORICAL PARK
+STEPHEN F. AUSTIN STATE PARK

-STEPHEN F. AUSTIN STATE HISTORICAL PARK.
-Stephen F. Austin State Historical Park is off Farm Road 1458 just east of Sealy in Austin County.
-The 667.4-acre park, named after the well-known empresario Stephen F. Austin, is situated on a scenic bend of the Brazos River.
-It occupies the original site of the historic community of San Felipe, which served as the seat of government for the Austin colony and was the location of the conventions of 1832 and 1833 and the Consultation of 1835.
+STEPHEN F. AUSTIN STATE PARK.
+Stephen F. Austin State Park is off Farm Road 1458 just east of Sealy in Austin County.
+The 473-acre park, named after the well-known empresario Stephen F. Austin, is situated on a scenic bend of the Brazos River. and is near the original site of the historic community of San Felipe, which served as the seat of government for the Austin colony and was the location of the conventions of 1832 and 1833 and the Consultation of 1835.
 The area, including the San Felipe site, was given to the state in 1940 by the San Felipe de Austin Corporation and the San Felipe Park Association.
 Nothing of the original settlement now remains, but the town well, an early general store and museum, and a monument and statue of Stephen F. Austin mark the historic site.
 On January 1, 2008, operational control of the San Felipe de Austin State Historic Site was transferred from the Texas Parks and Wildlife Department to the Texas Historical Commission, thereby reducing the acreage of the state park, which remained under the control of the Texas Parks and Wildlife Department.

 The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Christopher Long, rev. by Laurie E. Jasinski, "STEPHEN F. AUSTIN STATE PARK," accessed January 29, 2020, http://www.tshaonline.org/handbook/online/articles/gks09.

 Uploaded on June 15, 2010.
 Modified on September 15, 2016.
 Published by the Texas State Historical Association.